 He stopped when he realized no one was listening to him.
 Pisces glared around, turned, and walked away.

 “Sorry about that.”

-Ceria apologized once the Horns of Hammered had moved out of earshot.
+Ceria apologized once Pisces had moved out of earshot.
 She sighed and rubbed at her brow.

 “I’d forgotten how annoying Pisces gets, and I remembered quite a bit.”

 Gerial was close to tearing out his hair.
 He snapped at Ceria while glaring at Pisces’s back.

 “If it was that simple, why couldn’t you have done that?
 The entire spell barely took seconds!”

 Calruz grunted.
 A large vein was throbbing in his head as he clenched his fists.